Thamasb/battleships-game/README.md

-You can visit the deployeded website [here](https://thamasb.github.io/Zodiac-Quiz/).
+You can visit the deployeded website [here](https://battleships-game11.herokuapp.com/).

 # Bugs

-- I missed a capital letter in JavaSript file, after when I found it the quiz worked again.
-- After Jshint validation I found missing semicolons in JavasCript file, all of the solved.
-- After Jshint validation I checked all of the warnings and most of them solved.
-- During the manual test I discovered when I started the quiz without username and the warning message pops up, later when I finished the quiz and restart it, the warning message was still there and also the username, problem solved.
-- The feedback page didn't removed when I restarted the quiz.
-I solved this issue.
-- [Google Chrome Devtools](https://developer.chrome.com/docs/lighthouse/overview/) are showed a different practice or performance numbers during the tests and these numbers are also different another PC -witch is tested -.
+- I try to use bare except code but I had problem with that, after it I found how can I use it without error message.

 # Deployment